|

 despicable.
 In desperation, I typed in "overcoming your

-homosexuality" on google.com, and I got your wonderful article on
+homosexuality" on Google.com, and I got your wonderful article on

 "Overcoming the Homosexual Lifestyle."
 I can't tell you how